Billy "White Shoes" Johnson: CFL and the Atlanta Falcons

-Johnson played the 1981 season in the Canadian Football League with the Montreal Alouettes, where he was a star on a team that went 3-13; he caught 65 passes for 1,060 yards and 5 touchdowns, and returned 59 punts for 597 yards (fellow NFL players Tom Cousineau, Vince Ferragamo, Keith Gary, James Scott, David Overstreet and future professional wrestler Lex Luger were teammates).
+Johnson played the 1981 season in the Canadian Football League with the Montreal Alouettes.
+He caught 65 passes for 1,060 yards and five touchdowns, and returned 59 punts for 597 yards.
 He returned to the NFL with the Atlanta Falcons in 1982.
 In 1983, he doubled as a full-time kick returner, where he scored his sixth career touchdown on a punt return, and starting wide receiver, leading the team in receptions.
-Johnson earned his third Pro Bowl berth that season but his most memorable moment came on November 20 when he caught a deflected Hail Mary pass and weaved his way to the end zone to give the Falcons a last-second victory over the San Francisco 49ers.
+Johnson earned his third Pro Bowl berth that season.
+Most notably, he caught a Hail Mary pass to defeat the San Francisco 49ers.
 He missed most of 1984 due to injury, and was benched as a return man in 1985.
-He was also forced to curtail his end zone dances after the NFL instituted a rule against "excessive and premeditated celebration".
-However, he led the Falcons in receptions and receiving yards that season.
-Another injury in 1986 was the beginning of the end for Johnson, and he retired after the 1987 season, although he briefly un-retired to play one game for the Washington Redskins in 1988.
+Johnson was forced to curtail his end-zone dances after the NFL instituted a rule against excessive and premeditated celebration.
+He led the Falcons in receptions and receiving yards in 1985.
+Johnson was injured in 1986 and retired after the 1987 season, although he played one game for the Washington Redskins in 1988.

 Coaching career

-Johnson is currently an assistant varsity football coach at Duluth High School in Duluth, Georgia.
+Johnson is an assistant varsity football coach at Duluth High School in Duluth, Georgia.

 Professional softball career

-Johnson appeared in 25 games for the Philadelphia Athletics of the American Professional Slo-Pitch Softball League (APSPL) in 1978, one of several men's professional softball leagues, batting .349 with 4 home-runs.
+Johnson appeared in 25 games for the Philadelphia Athletics of the American Professional Slo-Pitch Softball League (APSPL) in 1978, one of several men's professional softball leagues, batting .349 with four home-runs.

 Honors

 In 1994, Johnson was selected as the punt returner on the NFL 75th Anniversary All-Time Team.
-His days at Widener have also earned him a selection into the College Football Hall of Fame in 1996.
-He was inducted into the Philadelphia Sports Hall of Fame in 2018.
+His was inducted into the College Football Hall of Fame in 1996 and the Philadelphia Sports Hall of Fame in 2018.